-How to handle accommodation requests for religious observances, pregnancy, parenting or other life events.
+How to handle accommodation requests for cultural, religious and ethnic observances, pregnancy, parenting, or other life events.

 Students with disabilities can apply for a disability-related accommodation through the McBurney Disability Resource Center.